History of Greece: Mycenaean civilization

 Mycenaean civilization originated and evolved from the society and culture of the Early and Middle Helladic periods in mainland Greece.
 It emerged c.
 1600 BC, when Helladic culture was transformed under influences from Minoan Crete, and it lasted until the collapse of the Mycenaean palaces c.
 1100 BC.
 Mycenaean Greece is the Late Helladic Bronze Age civilization of Ancient Greece, and it formed the historical setting of the epics of Homer and most of Greek mythology and religion.
 The Mycenaean period takes its name from the archaeological site Mycenae in the northeastern Argolid, in the Peloponnesos of southern Greece.
 Athens, Pylos, Thebes, and Tiryns also have important Mycenaean sites.

 Mycenaean civilization was dominated by a warrior aristocracy.
 Around 1400 BC, the Mycenaeans extended their control to Crete, the center of the Minoan civilization, and adopted a form of the Minoan script Linear A to write an early form of Greek.
 The Mycenaean-era script is called Linear B, which was deciphered in 1952 by Michael Ventris.
 The Mycenaeans buried their nobles in beehive tombs (tholoi), large circular burial chambers with a high-vaulted roof and straight entry passage lined with stone.
 They often buried daggers or some other form of military equipment with the deceased.
-Nobility were also often buried with gold masks, tiaras, armor, and jeweled weapons.
+Nobility was also often buried with gold masks, tiaras, armor, and jeweled weapons.
 Mycenaeans were buried in a sitting position, and some of the nobility underwent mummification.

 Around 1100–1050 BC, the Mycenaean civilization collapsed.
-Numerous cities were sacked and the region entered what historians see as a "dark age".
+Numerous cities were sacked, and the region entered what historians see as a "dark age".
 During this period, Greece experienced a decline in population and literacy.
 The Greeks themselves have traditionally blamed this decline on an invasion by another wave of Greek people, the Dorians, although there is scant archaeological evidence for this view.